serens/Signature-Framework/README.md

 Your first Signature Application is set up and running.
 Your next step may be to call http://signature.local/about/config/ to see your current configuration.

 ![Configuration Screen](http://signature-framework.com/images/aboutconfig.png)

+This is one of the configured default routes available after setting up Signature.
+It is supposed to provide a fast way to inspect your vital settings like routes, loaded modules and persistence status.